Tour bus crash near national park in Utah kills 4, officials say

-SALT LAKE CITY (AP) — A tour bus crashed near a national park in southern Utah, killing at least four people, authorities said Friday.
+SALT LAKE CITY (AP) — A tour bus carrying Chinese-speaking tourists crashed near a national park in southern Utah, killing at least four people and critically injuring up to 15 others, authorities said Friday.

+The bus with 30 people aboard crashed near a highway rest stop about 7 miles from the entrance to Bryce Canyon.
+Four people were killed and others were critically injured.
+(Source: Garfield County Sheriff/KUTV via CNN)

-The morning wreck near Bryce Canyon National Park also left a number of people seriously injured, according to the Utah Highway Patrol.
+The morning wreck near Bryce Canyon National Park, known for its distinctive landscape of narrow red rock spires, left 12 to 15 people with "very critical injuries," the Utah Highway Patrol said on Twitter.

-It happened near a highway rest stop about 7 miles (11 kilometers) from the park entrance.
-The road has been closed.
+The bus with 30 people aboard crashed near a highway rest stop about 7 miles (11 kilometers) from the park entrance.

-Photos from the Garfield County Sheriff's Office show the top of a white bus smashed in and one side peeling away as it rests mostly off the side of a road near a sign for restrooms.
+Photos from Highway Patrol show the top of a white bus smashed in and one side peeling away as it rests mostly off the side of a road near a sign for restrooms.

 Authorities were tending to people on the road, and others stood around covered in shiny blankets, the photos show.

-Further details were not immediately available, including the cause of the crash and the number of people involved, Cpl.
+Further details were not immediately available, including the cause of the crash, Cpl.
 Chris Bishop said.

-Bryce Canyon is known for its distinctive landscape of narrow red-rock spires and is located about 300 miles (480 kilometers) south of Salt Lake City.
+Bryce Canyon has the world's largest concentration of irregular columns of rock, called hoodoos, according to the National Park Service website.
+The park, about 300 miles (480 kilometers) south of Salt Lake City, draws more than 2 million visitors a year.

 Copyright 2019 Associated Press.
 All rights reserved.